evanwalsh/cloverfaust/readme.txt

 To install Cloverfaust, follow these instructions:

 	- Upload all the files contained in this release
+	  Note: make sure the folder that Cloverfaust is installed is CHMOD'd to 777

 	- Navigate to the place where Cloverfaust was uploaded with your web browser.
 Example: http://example.com/cloverfaust/